gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy had seen some of those plans glowing softly on apps in Halley's three cafés.
-She had taken surreptitious notes on her own app instead of doing homework while mechanics and core techs argued about weights and tolerances and expansion coefficients, then spent hours looking up words she didn't know and figuring out how they fit together.
+She had taken surreptitious notes on her own app instead of doing homework while engineers and mechanics argued about weights and tolerances and expansion coefficients, then spent hours looking up words she didn't know and figuring out how they fit together.

 She wanted to be part of those conversations so much it ached.